Margaret Atwood notes writing and writers are part of an enduring human endeavor: telling stories.

 Tell the page your story.
 Set your voice down on it.

 The page is very discreet: it won’t pass your story on until you allow it to, so you can tell it anything, without fear.

 “When I wrote The Handmaid’s Tale, nothing went into it that had not happened in real life somewhere at some time.

 “The reason I made that rule is that I didn’t want anybody saying, ‘You certainly have an evil imagination, you made up all these bad things.’

 “I didn’t make them up.”

 book: The Handmaid’s Tale

-From the MasterClass page for her upcoming class:
+From the MasterClass page for her writing class:

 The art of powerful storytelling